dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 4. Trainer
 5. Server Administrator

-For each role, skill categories are listed and can be rated on a score of 1-4 (or not applicable)
+For each role, skill categories are listed and can be rated on a score of 0-3 (or not applicable)

 The template itself is meant to serve as reference "menu" of skill categories.
 These skill categories will need to be further divided into granular areas that may need improvement.
 As an example, within the role "Implementer - Technical," a skill category to be assessed is "Create and manage user-based access controls."
 This category contains references to user authorities, user roles, user groups and metadata and data sharing.
 The person assessed may be well versed in creating user roles and users, but may not be able to adequately manage the application of sharing settings; therefore this particular skill would be the area of focus within this category.

-In some cases, a single individual may perform several of the tasks outlined for the roles above, and as such an assessment catered to the combined skillset will need to be made.
-For example, if an individual is serving the role of both Implementer - Program and Trainer, then these two skill profiles will need to be combined, and the person should be assessed on any of the relevant skill categories that are available within these profiles.

 > **Important**
 >
-> For each individual, a tailored version of the template will need to be provided to them.
-For example, if a person is not expected to perform any type of operational lead or server administrator tasks, then these sections should NOT be included in the needs assessment template that is provided to them.
+> The assessment recognizes that a person may be performing multiple roles.
+When they fill in the assessment, they should fill in all of the sections that apply to them.
+If there is a role that they are currently not performing, but there is a vision for them to perform that role in the near future; they should also fill in those sections as well.

 ***Results and Long-Term Planning***